 Becoming a PTA may not be considered easy, but it is most definitely considered rewarding by all.
 A career in Physical Therapy is consistently rated as being highly rewarding and satisfying.

 You can become a physical therapist assistant in as little as 2 years, after completing 5 semesters of an accredited associate degree program, and then you can be earning an average salary of $58,790.

-So, you are asking “How to become a physical therapist assistant?” and make over $50K annually?
+So, you are asking “How to become a physical therapist assistant?” and earn $58,790 annually?